cdsittampalam/documentation/docs/Partner API.md

 About
 -----

 Qredo’s Partner API enables authorized Qredo Partners to operate the Qredo Platform programmatically from their application.
-OMS and EMS ISVs, Exchanges and other financial service providers can create accounts, initiate transactions on behalf of users, and approve transactions where they have been ordained as a Custodian over an end user's or corporate user’s fund.
+OMS and EMS ISVs, Exchanges and other financial service providers can create accounts, initiate transactions on behalf of users, and approve transactions where they are ordained as a Custodian over an end user's or corporate user’s fund.

 The features of the Qredo Platform are summarised as follows: